google/xsecurelock/README.md

     by default.
 *   `XSECURELOCK_DATETIME_FORMAT`: the date format to show.
 Defaults to the locale settings.
+*   `XSECURELOCK_DEBUG_WINDOW_INFO`: When complaining about another window misbehaving, print not just the window ID but also some info about it.
+Uses the `xwininfo` and `xprop` tools.
 *   `XSECURELOCK_DIM_ALPHA`: Linear-space opacity to fade the screen to.
 *   `XSECURELOCK_DIM_COLOR`: X11 color to fade the screen to.
 *   `XSECURELOCK_DIM_MIN_FPS`: Minimum framerate to attain during the dimming